dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-use-cases-and-examples.md

 dbt lineage begins with data sources.
 For a given source, you can look at which nodes are its children then iterate downstream to get the full list of dependencies.

-(PLEASE REVISE THIS SENTENCE) We do not support querying beyond 1 generation, so to see the grandchildren of a node, you need to make 2 queries: 1 to get the node and its childre, and another to get the children nodes and their children.
+Note that we do not support querying beyond 1 generation (defined as a direct parent-to-child), so to see the grandchildren of a node, you need to make 2 queries: 1 to get the node and its children, and another to get the children nodes and their children.

 <details>
 <summary>Example query</summary>